 To use Device Manager to check the status of the device:

-- On the RD Session Host server, open Device Manager.
+- On the terminal server, open Device Manager.
 To open Device Manager, click Start, click Run, type devmgmt.msc, and then click OK.

 - If the User Account Control dialog box appears, confirm that the action it displays is what you want, and then click Continue.

 - On the View menu, click Devices by connection.